teamroutine/taskmaster/README.md

       - Internal database for testing and development
    #### Developer tools
    - **Vite**
-      - Frontend server for developement and bundling
+      - Frontend server for development and bundling
    - **ESLint**
       - Quality assurance of the frontend code
    - **jnanoid-enhanced**